Orbytel/Python-UDP-multiplexer-for-Gran-Turismo-7-on-PS5./README.md

 ```
 Note: you will need to either navigate to the directory where the gt7_multiplexer.py is located first, or include the full path in the command (i.e. python c:\gt7multiplexer\gt7_multiplexer.py)

-Once the script is running, you may receive a pop-up from Windows Firewall requesting authorisation for the script.
+Once the script is running, you may receive a Windows Firewall pop-up requesting authorisation for the script.
 Click Allow to continue.

 Leave the window open.